 Photo of Paris Aboro Paris Aboro

-Paris Aboro advises clients across a range of industries in complex international disputes, including in both investor-state and commercial arbitrations, and related litigation.
-Her practice also includes sovereign representation in international courts.
+Paris advises clients across a range of industries in complex international disputes, including both investor-state and commercial arbitrations, and related litigation.
+Her practice also includes sovereign representation before international courts.

-Paris recently rejoined Covington from the Iran-United States Claims Tribunal, where…
+Paris rejoined Covington from the Iran-United States Claims Tribunal, where she was the…

-Paris Aboro advises clients across a range of industries in complex international disputes, including in both investor-state and commercial arbitrations, and related litigation.
-Her practice also includes sovereign representation in international courts.
+Paris advises clients across a range of industries in complex international disputes, including both investor-state and commercial arbitrations, and related litigation.
+Her practice also includes sovereign representation before international courts.

-Paris previously practiced as a barrister in London.
-In her practice as a barrister, Paris acted in a variety of litigation across a range of practice areas, including in cases that involved an international or cross-border element.
+Before joining the firm, Paris previously practiced as a barrister in London.
+In her practice as a barrister, Paris acted in a variety of litigation across a range of practice areas, including cases that involved an international or cross-border element.